manticoresoftware/manticoresearch/manual/Emptying_a_table.md

 When this statement is executed, it clears the RT table completely.
 It disposes the in-memory data, unlinks all the table data files, and releases the associated binary logs.

-A table can also be emptied with `DELETE FROM index WHERE id>0`, but it's not recommended as it's much slower than `TRUNCATE`.
+A table can also be emptied with `DELETE FROM index WHERE id>0`, but it's not recommended as it's slower than `TRUNCATE`.

 <!-- intro -->
 ##### SQL: